geudde/attic-chest/pages/02.season-1/02.meeting-02/09.ellen/docs.md

 At Ellen’s birth fair Nature smil’d
 And claim’d her for his darling child,
-The sweetest treasures of the earth
+The sweetest treasures of the Earth
 Were open’d all to grace her birth;
 Around the cradle where she lay
 The Muses sand a roundelay